The Big Picture

 I haven’t been to the Milwaukee Public Museum (MPM) in years.
 Is the Museum even used that much?

 MPM is by far the most-visited museum in Wisconsin, selling an average of more than 500,000 tickets a year over the past ten years.
-Included in that number are more than 100,000 school children on annual field trips from schools as far north as Green Bay, as far west as Baraboo, and as far south as Rockford, IL.
+Included in that number are about 100,000 school children on annual field trips from schools as far north as Phelps, as far west as Baraboo, and as far south as Rockford, IL.
 MPM draws visitors from every county in Wisconsin, while also pulling from further afield, and welcomes visitors from all 50 states and dozens of countries every year.

 Doesn’t Milwaukee County pay to run the Museum?

-No. The County provides 25% of the annual operating budget of the Museum, which is run by a non-profit organization (MPM, Inc.) that the County has hired to run its Museum and care for the collections.
-Every year MPM, Inc. contributes some $10 million to operate the County’s Museum.
+No. The County provides about 25% of the annual operating budget of the Museum for collections care and building costs, both of which are owned by the County.
+MPM is run by a non-profit organization (MPM, Inc.) that the County has hired to run its Museum and care for the collections.
+Every year MPM, Inc. contributes more than $10 million to operate the County’s Museum.
 These funds come through fundraising as well as revenue from admissions, gift shop sales, rentals, and so on.